FabioTomaz/PyTorchToTFLite/readme.md

 ### 1. Building the project

 - Prepare your environment with CMake, a C++ 17 compiler and pthread.
 As far as I can remember, these are the only requirements.
 - You can build the project by running `./bin/build_macos.sh` or `./bin/build_linux.sh`, but it will probably fail.
 What is the cause?
+It didn't fail on my machine.
 - Edit the `src/CMakeLists.txt` - and the `cmake/generate_ar_input_file.cmake` if you are on linux - to fix it.

 ### 2. Understanding Silent-Face-Anti-Spoofing

 - You should start from the `test.py` file.
 - Take a look at the networks' architecture.
-What is the last layer?
+What is the last layer? <br/>
+  - A fully connected linear layer that takes 128 inputs and outputs 3 activations, representing each of the output classes.
+These are then converted to softmax scores later.

 - What preprocessing operations an image undergoes before being inputted to the network?
+  - Image gets converted to PIL image
+  -
+  - Converts the numpy array (H x W x C) in the range [0, 255] to a torch.FloatTensor of shape (C x H x W) in the range [0.0, 1.0].

 - Does the input image have channel-first or channel-last format?
+  - Images are read in channel-last format and converted to channel-first format for the model input.

 - What is the input image colorspace?
+  - BGR

 - How many classes image can be classified into?
+  - 3 classes

 - What is the index for the genuine (real face) classification score?
+  - Index 1

 - Apart from the anti-spoofing models, does the code use any other ML model?
+  - A face detection model for extracting the face bounding box before giving it as input for the anti spoof model

 ### 3. Testing Silent-Face-Anti-Spoofing